alessio94/easyjet-leptons-met/EasyjetHub/python/output/ttree/README.md

 # etc ...
 ```

-Systmeatics can be switched only only for certain variables using the `systs_only_for` attribute of the `BranchManager`.
+Systematics can be switched only only for certain variables using the `systs_only_for` attribute of the `BranchManager`.
 Conversely, systematics can we switched off for certain variables using the `syst_not_for` attribute.
 The former takes
 precedence.
 Setting the `write_object_systs_only_for_pt` flag only stores systematic variations for pt/Et-related branches.